jakobschultz/home-lab/documentation/inter-vlan-routing.md

 Example:
 VLAN 10 on the new switch will be 192.168.110.X
 Why?
 I want to treat this as if I am setting up a new layer 3 switch that will be providing connectivity on a different floor of an office than the first one.
+Sort of like simulating a new aggragation switch.